5 Ways to Support 30 by 30

 The mission of 30 by 30 aligns seamlessly with much of the work AMC already does.
 From climate research, to land conservation and responsible forestry, to advocacy for equal access to the outdoors, AMC is already on its way to helping conserve the vital resources in the Northeast and Mid-Atlantic, and you can lend a hand in a number of ways.
 Here are some ways to get involved:

 - Advocate for LWCF.
 AMC is a leader of the Land and Water Conservation Fund (LWCF) Coalition, advocating for the use of LWCF to support projects in cities and provide more equitable access to greenspaces.
-LWCF allocates money collected from oil and gas companies each year to support land acquisition and outdoor recreation projects across the country.
+LWCF allocates money collected each year to support land acquisition and outdoor recreation projects across the country.
 In 2020, the support and advocacy of the LWCF Coalition helped bring about the permanent reauthorization, with full and permanent funding, of the program.
 Now, it’s up to all of us to ensure that the funds are used as responsibly and effectively as possible.
 You can lend your voice today by reaching out to your local official and advocate for conservation funding in your state.

 - Contribute to Community Science.
 AMC promotes science-based, natural climate solutions when it comes to conserving lands within its region.
 One way that you can directly contribute is by signing up for iNaturalist and participate in AMC’s scientific research by observing your recordings on your next hike.